 After receiving your recertification application, OEMS recertified your EMT credential for three (3) years.
-Specifically, OEMS issued you an EMT certification card on December 27, 2016, with a new expiration date of December 31, 2019.
+Specifically, OEMS issued you an EMT certification card on December 28, 2016, with a new expiration date of December 31, 2019.

 On September 15, 2017, you were sent an email notification informing you that your EMT recertification was randomly selected for an audit to confirm that you met the criteria for recertification set forth at N.J.A.C.
 8:40A-7.5.
-The email utilized for this notification was verified by you on December 26, 2016 as part of the recertification process through your www.njems.us profile.
+The email utilized for this notification was verified by you on December 28, 2016 as part of the recertification process through your www.njems.us profile.
 In this email, you were informed that you were selected to participate in a randomized audit and you were provided detailed instructions on how to complete the audit process.
 The email gave you fifteen (15) business days to submit the required documentation to OEMS verifying that you met the requirements for EMT recertification.

 After fifteen (15) business days, the Department did not receive any correspondence or verbal acknowledgement of your attempted compliance with the audit process.
-As a result, a second notification was sent to you on October 11, 2017, which provided you with an additional five (5) business days to provide OEMS with documentation that you met all requirements to recertify your EMT credential.
+As a result, a second notification was sent to you on October 16, 2017, which provided you with an additional five (5) business days to provide OEMS with documentation that you met all requirements to recertify your EMT credential.
 The correspondence was sent to you via email, United States Postal Service (USPS) First Class Mail and USPS Certified Mail.
-The USPS reports that a notice of certified mail was left at your residence on October 16, 2017, but on November 3, 2017, the post office returned the letter as unclaimed.
-However, the parcel sent USPS First Class mail was not returned to OEMS as undeliverable.
+The USPS reports that a notice of certified mail was received at your residence on October 26, 2017.
+Additionally, the parcel sent USPS First Class mail was not returned to OEMS as undeliverable.